 When you make a contribution to ADBCC – The People’s Residence, you’re making an investment.
 You are helping to support our mission to hold a place in the Bathurst/Bloor neighbourhood that has been the heart and soul of African and Caribbean people since the 1860s; You can become a monthly contributor and/or make a one-time donation to the Ujamaa Fund.
 The Ujamaa Fund is used to help support our ongoing work and keep our doors open by assisting with the programming and general operating costs.
 We invite you to join us in expressing culture through engagement, dialogues, performances, exhibitions and narratives about the African and Caribbean experiences.

-- Provide opportunities for all Canadians and visitors to engage with the rich cultural legacy of African and Caribbean Canadians.
+- Provides opportunities for all Canadians and visitors to engage with the rich cultural legacy of African and Caribbean Canadians.

-- Create a permanent cultural centre in the Bathurst/Bloor/Annex neighbourhoods.
+- Creates a permanent cultural centre in the Bathurst/Bloor/Annex neighbourhoods.

-- Honour the trailblazers and way-makers of African and Caribbean descent.
+- Honours the trailblazers and way-makers of African and Caribbean descent.

-- Support the potential of young people and future generations
+- Supports the potential of young people and future generations

-- Strengthen our roots in this significant neighbourhood and re-gain a sense of belonging.
+- Strengthens our roots in this significant neighbourhood and re-gain a sense of belonging.

 The Ujamaa Fund Goal is $500,000